-Adsorption (%)=

-$$\frac{C_i - C_f}{C_i} \times 100$$
+$$Adsorption(\%) = \frac{C_i - C_f}{C_i} \times 100$$ (1)

-(1)

-Where, Ci and Cf are the initial and final metal ion concentration(after contact to adsorbents), respectively.
+where C_i and C_f are the initial and final metal ion concentration (after contact to adsorbents), respectively.

-3. Results and discussion
+3. Results and Discussion

 3.1.
-Effect of contact time and initial concentration on ion adsorption
+Effect of Contact Time and Initial Concentration on Ion Adsorption

-SWCNT-COOH and SWCNTs surfaces were treated by each of Pb(II), Cd(II) and Cu(II) ion individual solution (20 mg/L; pH=5 and T=293 \pm 1K) in order to optimize contact time respect to each ion.
+SWCNT-COOH and SWCNT surfaces were treated by each of Pb(II), Cd(II) and Cu(II) ion individual solutions (20 mg/L; pH=5 and $T=293\pm1$ K) in order to optimize contact time respect to each ion.
 The amount of each adsorbed ion on the adsorbents was analyzed using AAS.
-Figure 1 shows the percentage of adsorbed ion onto SWCNT-COOH and SWCNTs surfaces, as a function of contact time.
-It can be seen that the amount of the each ion adsorbed onto SWCNT-COOH is more than that onto SWCNTs.
+Figure 1 shows the percentage of adsorbed ion onto SWCNT-COOH and SWCNT surfaces as a function of contact time.
+It can be seen that the amount of the each ion adsorbed onto SWCNT-COOH is more than that onto SWCNTs and has the priority in comparison with SWCNT surfaces.

-Fig.1.
-Effect of contact time on the percentage of ion adsorption onto SWCNT-COOH and SWCNTs surfaces, initial concentration, 20 mg/L; pH 5; adsorbent dosage, 50 mg/L; contact time,120 min and T=293±1K.
+Figure 1.
+Effect of contact time on the percentage of ion adsorption onto SWCNT-COOH and SWCNT surfaces, initial concentration, 20 mg/L; pH 5; adsorbent dosage, 50 mg/L; contact time,120 min and $T=293\pm1$ K.

-The adsorption affinity order of three ions onto both SWCNT-COOH and SWCNTs surfaces are as Pb(II) > Cu(II) > Cd(II) under the experimental conditions.
+The adsorption affinity order of three ions onto both SWCNT-COOH and SWCNT surfaces are as Pb(II) > Cu(II) > Cd(II) under the experimental conditions.
 It is due to the higher charge surface of Pb(II) ion than Cu(II) and Cd(II) ions.
-The charge density is described by as follow [35]:
+The charge density is described as follow (35):

-$$d_C = \frac{3Q}{4\pi r^3} \quad (2)$$
+$$d_C = \frac{3Q}{4\pi r^3} \tag{2}$$

-Where, d_c is the charge density of cation, Q and r represent the charge of cation expressed in coulombs and the radius of the cation, respectively (hydrate cation radius of Pb(II), Cu(II) and Cd(II) ions is 0.401, 0.419 and 0.423 nm, respectively [36]).
+where d_c is the charge density of cation, Q and r represent the charge of cation expressed in coulombs and the radius of the cation, respectively (hydrate cation radius of Pb(II), Cu(II) and Cd(II) ions is 0.401, 0.419 and 0.423 nm, respectively (36).
 Since the cations were of the same valance (+2) in our study, the order of charge density was determined by the cation size.
-It has been well established that water is attracted to the positively charged cations due to its dipolar nature and the attracted water molecules create a shell around the cation where the hydrated cation forms.
-Thus the charge density for Pb(II) is more than Cu(II) and Cd(II) ions, leading to increase in the percentage of ion adsorption onto both adsorbent surfaces.
+It has been well established that water is attracted to the positively charged cations due to its dipolar nature, and the attracted water molecules create a shell around the cation where the hydrated cation forms.
+The charge density for Pb(II) is more than Cu(II) and Cd(II) ions, leading to increase in the percentage of ion adsorption onto both adsorbent surfaces.
 Another reason for higher adsorption of ions onto SWCNT-COOH is the existence of functional group (-COOH) on this adsorbent.
 This functional group causes a rise in the negative charge on the carbon surface.
-The oxygen atoms in the functional groups donate single pair of electron to metal ions and consequently increase their cation exchange capacity [37].
-It can be also that carboxylic group on SWCNT-COOH can form a complex with the metal ion, leading to increase in the amount of ions adsorption [38, 39].
-Compared with other commercially available adsorbent, such as activated carbon and SWCNTs, SWCNT-COOH surface showed better adsorption properties including short equilibrium time, large adsorption capacity and easy regeneration [40].
-Numerous investigations have also demonstrated that the zeta potential of SWCNT-COOH is more negative than that of SWCNTs [41-43].
-Also the charge surface for SWCNT-COOH is negative and that SWCNTs have a charge surface of about zero at the pH of the experiments [39].
+The oxygen atoms in the functional groups donate single pairs of electron to metal ions and consequently increase their cation exchange capacity (37).
+It can be related also that the carboxylic group on SWCNT-COOH can form a complex with the metal ion, leading to increases in the amount of ions adsorption (see schematic diagram presented in Scheme 1) (38,39).

+Compared with other commercially available adsorbents, such as activated carbon, SWCNTs and SWCNT-COOH surfaces showed better adsorption properties including short equilibrium time, large adsorption capacity and easy regeneration (40).
+Numerous investigations have demonstrated that the zeta potential of SWCNT-COOH is more negative than that of SWCNTs (41-43).
+Also the charge surface SWCNT-COOH is negative and SWCNTs have a charge surface of about zero at the pH of the experiments (39).
 The negative charge surface of SWCNT-COOH electrostatically favors the adsorption of ions more than in SWCNTs.
 The adsorption of ions increases with the increasing of contact time.
 The amount of equilibrium adsorption is strongly dependent on the initial ion concentration.
-When the initial concentration of Pb(II) ion was 20 mg/L, the adsorption onto SWCNT-COOH surface mainly occurs read within 80 min.
-But for the other ions, the equilibrium time was 100-120 min.
-Therefore, 120 min was selected as the equilibrium time for both adsorbents in all experiments.
-From 120 to 180 mins, the concentration of three ions of (Pb(II), Cd(II) and Cu(II)) remained unchanged with time.
-Figure 2 shows the amount of adsorbed ions as a function of the initial concentration of each ion from aqueous solutions.
-At this part of experiment, the following concentrations were chosen for each ion: 10, 20, 30, 40 and 50 mg/L at pH=5, equilibrium time, 120 min and T=293±1K.
-With the increase of ion concentration, the percentage of ion adsorption increased.